Snowflake-Labs/sansshell/README.md

 use, and have zero overhead or risk from services they do not import at compile time.

+[Here](/docs/services-architecture.md) you could read more about services architecture.

 #### List of available Services

 1. Ansible: Run a local ansible playbook and return output